In big states, tiny counties, Trump attacking voting rules | WTOP

 “Today there was a big problem in Philadelphia,” Trump said at the debate.
 “You know why?
 Because bad things happen in Philadelphia, bad things.”

-The next day, Trump’s son, Eric Trump, and other supporters tweeted a video apparently recorded by a member of the campaign as a Philadelphia election official expelled him from a city building.
+The next day, Trump’s son Eric and other supporters tweeted a video apparently recorded by a member of the campaign as a Philadelphia election official expelled him from a city building.
 “Now they are throwing poll watchers out of City Hall in Philly!”
 Eric Trump wrote.

 President Trump for months has cast doubt on the integrity of the U.S. voting system.
 His primary target has been mail ballots, which may be used by as many as half of all voters as people look to avoid crowded polling places.
 Trump has baselessly claimed they will lead to massive fraud.

-Says Trump campaign spokeswoman McDonald: “County board members need guidance on how to proceed in the wake of these unelected Democrats’ attempt to radically rewrite the law 40 days out from Election Day.”
+Says McDonald, the Trump campaign spokesperson: “County board members need guidance on how to proceed in the wake of these unelected Democrats’ attempt to radically rewrite the law 40 days out from Election Day.”

 Regardless of the outcome of the litigation, voting rights specialists were stunned at the Trump campaign’s step.

-Note: This story has been corrected t show that litigation over Pennsylvania’s poll watcher law was in federal court, not U.S. Supreme Court.